mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 ```
 _This migration will be applied automatically when the application starts because the `SeedData` calls the `Migrate` method provided by Entity Framework Core._

 - Follow the same pattern that was used for the `Product` repository for providing access to `Order` objects.
-Add the `IOrderRepository.cs` interface file (in the `Models` folder)
+Add the `IOrderRepository.cs` interface file to the `Models` folder.

 ```
 namespace SportsStore.Models.Repository